tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     3. Reactants and products

-		> Basically opposites, except the input energy for photosynthesis is light, when the output energy for respiration is A
+		> Basically opposites, except the input energy for photosynthesis is light, when the output energy for respiration is ATP (chemical energy)

     4. Functions

+		> Save energy, use stored energy

     5. Electron carriers

 8. How do bacteria do these processes?